-(+)-F.TF Functions ometric Functions The Plus (+) Standards Extend the domain of trigonometric functions using the unit circle.
-3. Use special triangles to determine geometrically the values of sine, cosi tangent for $\pi/3$ , $\pi/4$ and $\pi/6$ , and use the unit circle to express the value sine, cosines, and tangent for $x$ , $x$ + $x$ , and $x$ = $x$ in terms of their value where $x$ is any real number.
+)-F.TF Frigonometric Functions Trigonometric Functions Extend the domain of trigonometric functions using the unit of the special triangles to determine geometrically the value tangent for $\pi/3$, $\pi/4$ and $\pi/6$, and use the unit circle to sine, cosines, and tangent for x, $\pi + x$, and $2\pi - x$ in terms where x is any real number.
+F.3

-(+)-F.TF Function Trigonometri ctions tric Functions The Plus (+) Standards Мо lel periodic phenomena with trigonometric functions.
+(+)- (+)-F.TF Functions Trigonometric Functions The Plus (+) Standards Мо lel periodic phenomena with trigonometric functions.
 6. Understand that restricting a trigonometric function to a domain on which it is always increasing or always decreasing allows its inverse to be constructed.
-Coherence: AII-F.TF.4 $\rightarrow$ (+)-F.TF.6 7.
+Coherence: AII-F.TF.4 \rightarrow (+)-F.TF.6 7.
 Solve trigonometric equations: • analytically with inverse functions and • graphically with technology and interpret solutions in terms of the context. ★

-(+)-F.TF Trigor Functions ometric Functions The Plus (+) Standards Prove and apply trigonometric identities.
-9. Prove the sum and difference formulas for sine, cosine, and tangent and u them to solve problems.
-Coherence: AII-F.TF.8 → (+)-F.TF.9
+(+)-F.TF Trigon Functions ometric Functions The Plus (+) Standards Prove and apply trigonometric identities.
+9. Prove the sum and difference formulas for sine, cosine, and tangent and us them to solve problems.
+Coherence : AII-F.TF.8 → (+)-F.TF.9